KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson02_conditionals.md

 ## If

 The `if` statement is among the most important and universal parts of programming; appearing, in some form, in pretty much every language.
-Though there are minor differences in syntax, the functionality is the same.
-All this to say this knowledge transfers well to other languages and is essential for programming.
+It allows the program to perform different actions depending on supplied existing conditions through the creation of branches.
+This will allow us to make much more interactive and dynamic programs from what we have been making.
+It's syntax is `if(condition) { ... }`.

 Let's take a look at an example if statement, then break down how it works: